 Finding the perfect bike is impossible.
 Case in point: I love the color, geometry, and cable routing on the steel Orange P7 hardtail I picked up a couple years ago.
 BUT, it only came with mounts for a single water bottle cage, located on the down tube, despite a massively open front triangle on my size XL frame.
 As far as nit-picks go, it’s definitely a small one.
-Little did I know at the time, I could have flicked even that tiny hair nit with an $11 upgrade (currently on sale for $7.95 at Wiggle).
+Little did I know at the time, I could have flicked even that tiny hair nit with an $11 upgrade.

 Topeak Versa Mounts make it easy to add bottle cage mounts to almost any bike frame.
 The mounts work like a standard hose clamp to get a tight fit, but are designed to minimize scratching or frame damage.
 The pair I tested officially weighed 31.4g before trimming.